shaunthom/Snake-Robot/README.md

 This part is responsible for the automated monitoring of the surroundings whenver one of the Infrared sensor picks up an unknown entity.
 This code sets up a system that records and plays back sound when a sensor is activated.
 When the sensor is triggered, an LED lights up and the code records sound for a variable number of seconds.
 Finally a speaker plays it back.
 The LED turns off during playback.
 The process repeats when the sensor is triggered again.

+##### 3. Wireless Transmission Module.cpp :

+This Arduino code establishes wireless communication between a client and a server using NRF24 modules (NRF24 module is  a transceiver module).
+The client reads joystick values (X and Y axes) and maps them to a range of 0 to 255.
+It then sends these values to the server using a reliable data transfer protocol provided by the RHReliableDatagram library.

+The server receives the joystick data, processes it, and sends a reply back to the client.
+The client waits for this reply and displays it on the serial monitor.
+The NRF24 modules communicate in a point-to-point manner, allowing remote control or data exchange between devices.

 Below are some snapshots:
 ![Live Img](Snake-Robot.jpeg)